 - Joshua 24:32 The bones of Joseph, which the children of Israel had brought up out of Egypt, they buried at Shechem, in the plot of ground which Jacob had bought from the sons of Hamor the father of Shechem for one hundred pieces of silver, and which had become an inheritance of the children of Joseph.

-3. Choose burial over cremation, because burial is presented as a reward in the Old Testament.
+3. Burial is presented as a reward in the Old Testament.

 Godly people were honored with burials, sometimes even extravagant ones: